-River Source provides landscape assessment, site mapping, project design and build, plus monitoring the effectiveness of restoration work and community green team nurturing for long-term stewardship of ecological restoration sites.
-We have over 25 years of successfully working with tribes, ranchers, local and state agencies, and conservation and volunteer groups.
+River Source provides river, watershed and landscape assessments, site mapping, drone mapping, restoration project design and construction, plus monitoring services to evaluate the effectiveness of restoration work.
+We also help build local volunteer green teams of adults and youth for long-term stewardship of ecological restoration sites.
+We have over 26 years of successfully working with tribes, ranchers, local and state agencies, and conservation and volunteer groups.

 Watershed restoration involves a careful site assessment to prioritize restoration practices in places with a good prospect for success which really requires wholistic thinking.
 Building community skills and facilitating conversations among partners is just as important and the physical aspects of constructing a restoration project.
 Linking restoration projects to adjacent initiatives and leveraging resources/lessons learned is also critical for people to scale up work to landscape levels and make a greater impact for watershed resilience and adapting to climate change.